 - Physically unable

-I can tell you from personal experience that FIRST relying upon yourself will make you a better YOU.
+I can tell you from my many personal experiences, relying on yourself (to the extent possible) will make you a better YOU.

 What do I mean by that?

-There is a strong sense of satisfaction, especially when a goal is accomplished by your own efforts.
-Even if you needed the help of others, there’s a difference between doing your part versus letting someone else do it (from laziness or taking advantage).
+There is a strong sense of satisfaction, especially when a project or goal is accomplished by your own efforts.
+Even if you needed the help of others, there’s a certain feeling of achievement and fulfillment that goes along with it.

-After awhile, you become more “rounded”.
-No, not fat rounded.
-Rather you build up a varied knowledge base, skill sets, adaptability, confidence, self reliance, independence.
+After awhile, you become more “well rounded”.
+That is, as you rely on yourself, you build up a varied knowledge base, skill sets, adaptability, confidence, self reliance, independence.

 Some people like a challenge.
-Others don’t.
-Actually, most will instinctively shy away from new challenges (it’s human nature).
-However you will discover the more challenges you take on in life, the less ‘scary’ they become.
+Many others don’t.
+Actually, most will instinctively shy away from new challenges.
+However, you will discover the more challenges that you take on in life, the less ‘scary’ they become.
 You will build confidence over time.

-A prepper will take it upon them-self to do what they need to do for mitigation.
+Therefore, a prepper will take it upon them-self to do what may be necessary for mitigation of those risks.

 Can Money Buy Self Reliance?

-Throughout my life I have known many different people.
-Many varying attitudes.
-And lots of income diversity.
-Some ridiculously wealthy, others in-between, and still others who most would consider on the “poor” side of the wealth scale.
+Throughout my life I have known and interacted with many different people.
+Lots of varying attitudes.
+And a wide variety of income diversity.
+Some are ridiculously wealthy.
+Others in-between.
+And still others who most would consider on the “poor” side of the wealth scale.

-But I can tell you this: I have met (and know) more so called “poor” people who are amazingly self reliant (out of necessity) who I would rather have ‘my six’ compared with the “rich” people I’ve known.
+But I can tell you this: I have met (and know) more so called “poor” people who are amazingly self reliant (much perhaps out of necessity) who I would rather have ‘my six’ compared with the “rich” people I’ve known.
 But I digress.

 One cannot rely on money alone.
-Well, more clearly stated, yes one can in today’s modern world – however if that were stripped away, what would be real “money”?
+Well, more clearly stated, yes one can in today’s modern world.
+However if that were stripped away, what would be real “money”?
 It comes down to ‘you’.
 You’re the money.

 If you really want to be better prepared for whatever may come your way, embrace the challenges of self reliance.
 Rely on yourself to the extent possible.
 It will make for a better you.